santaji-vhankade/movie_recommender_system/README.md

 ## 🚀 Features

 - 🔍 Content-based filtering using cosine similarity
-- 🎯 Accurate recommendations based on cast, genre, overview, and keywords
+- 🎯 Recommendations based on cast, genre, overview, and keywords
-- 🖼️ Poster images and IMDb ratings via OMDb API
+- 🖼️ Poster images and IMDb ratings from OMDb API
-- 🎥 Clickable posters that open directly on IMDb
+- 🎥 Clickable posters linking directly to IMDb
 - 🧠 NLP preprocessing using stemming and vectorization
 - ⚡ Clean, interactive UI with Streamlit